darkn3rd/lisa18_test_driven_infra/chef/cookbooks/ez_mysql/README.md

 # ez_mysql

-EZ Apache is a simple cookbook that installs Apache server with settings required to run WordPress.
+EZ MySQL is a simple cookbook that installs MySQL server with databases required to run WordPress.

 # Test Kitchen